-On April 24, 2019, the Company announced the establishment of Smart Pharma ("Smart Pharma"), which operates novel computational repurposed drug discovery, modeling and validation platform, together referred to as the Smart-ACTTM platform.
-Smart Pharma will be controlled by SMTPH Limited, an International Business Company incorporated in Seychelles and wholly-owned subsidiary of Aptorum Therapeutics Limited ("SMTPH").
+On April 24, 2019, the Company announced the establishment of Smart Pharma ("Smart Pharma"), which operates novel computational repurposed drug discovery, modeling and validation platform, referred to as the Smart-ACTTM platform.
+Smart Pharma is controlled by SMTPH Limited, an International Business Company incorporated in Seychelles and a wholly-owned subsidiary of Aptorum Therapeutics Limited ("SMTPH").

 Smart-ACTTM stands for "Accelerated Commercialization of Therapeutics" and encompasses state-of-the-art technology in systematic screening of existing approved drug molecules against selected therapeutic targets.
 Specifically, the Smart-ACTTM platform comprises of a network of modules and processes that simulate the effectiveness of drug molecules against diseases for outcome prediction and selection.
-The Smart-ACTTM platform will initially focus on screening drug molecules for orphan diseases or unmet medical needs.
+The Smart-ACTTM platform initially focuses on screening drug molecules for orphan diseases or for fulfillment of unmet medical needs.

 To date, the Smart-ACTTM platform has completed computational screening based on structural affinity and scoring analysis of around 1,600 approved drugs against 3 therapeutic target proteins related to poor prognosis of neuroblastoma (i.e., a type of cancer that forms in certain types of nerve tissue and most frequently in the adrenal glands as well as spine, chest, abdomen or neck).
-Among the ~1,600 drugs that have been screened, around 40 were identified for further evaluation by wet lab validation.
+Among the 1,600 drugs that have been screened, around 40 have been identified for further evaluation under wet lab validation.

-We are currently evaluating the shortlisted compounds via wet lab validation to confirm their efficacy in cell-based and animal models in treating neuroblastoma.
-This validation will be conducted in vitro and in vivo validation in collaboration with Aptorum Group Limited to assess and validate the compound's usage for such new indication.
+We are currently evaluating the shortlisted compounds via wet lab validation to confirm their efficacy in cell-based and animal models for treating neuroblastoma.
+The validation is being conducted in vitro and in vivo validation in collaboration with Aptorum Group Limited to assess and validate the compounds' usage for the new indication.